The Sports Law Review: France

-In accordance with this law, any operator offering online betting in France must be authorised by the French Online Gambling Regulatory Authority (ARJEL).
+In accordance with this law, any operator offering online betting in France must be authorised by the French Online Gambling Regulatory Authority (ANJ).

 The law of 22 May 2019 as well as ordinance of 2 October 2019 amended the French gambling and betting regulations.
-La Française des Jeux has been confirmed as the exclusive entity in charge of the organisation and exploitation of the offline gamling activities.
-La Française des Jeux has also been privatised and the jurisdiction of the ARJEL (renamed 'Autorité Nationale des Jeux (ANJ)') has been broadened to cover both online and offline activities.
+La Française des Jeux has been confirmed as the exclusive entity in charge of the organisation and exploitation of the offline gambling activities.
+La Française des Jeux has also been privatised and the jurisdiction of the ANJ has been broadened to cover both online and offline activities.

-The statute does not authorise all forms of bets; for instance, betting exchange or spread betting are prohibited.
-Moreover, sports bets are limited to the sports events set out in a limited list provided by ANJ.34 Friendly national team events are excluded from this list,35 except in certain circumstances.36
+The statute does not authorise all forms of bets; for instance, betting exchange or spread betting in certain sports are prohibited.
+Moreover, sports bets are limited to the sports events set out in a limited list provided by ANJ.35 Friendly national team events are excluded from this list,36 except in certain circumstances.37

 The French betting sector is highly regulated.

 The French Sports Code and the French Criminal Code do not specifically address match-fixing.
-However, several provisions of the French Criminal Code incriminate acts of corruption committed by civil servants within their public office39 and by persons outside public functions.40
+However, several provisions of the French Criminal Code incriminate acts of corruption committed by civil servants within their public office40 and by persons outside public functions.41

 iv Grey market sales